The Tortured Poets Department (song): Critical reception

-"The Tortured Poets Department" name-checks Patti Smith (left) and Charlie Puth (right).

 Several music journalists complimented the production of "The Tortured Poets Department".
 In a ranking of all 31 tracks from The Anthology edition of the album, Billboards Jason Lipshutz ranked the track at number 11, highlighting the "light and unobtrusive" drums that leave space for Swift's voice and describing the south as a "synth fantasia".
 Tom Breihan of Stereogum praised the song as an earworm and selected it as one of the album's well-constructed tracks.
 Webb contended that the track contains "unchartered sonic ground" for Swift, specifically praising the nostalgic 1980s production by Antonoff.
 Lindsay Zoladz, writing for The New York Times, described "The Tortured Poets Department" as a "chatty, radiant" song that effectively portrays "the flushed delirium of a doomed romance".

 There were criticisms of the lyrics as being overwritten or clunky, specifically the lyric, "You smoked, and then ate seven bars of chocolate, We declared Charlie Puth should be a bigger artist.
 I scratch your head, you fall asleep, like a tattooed Golden Retriever."
 The said line became the subject of parodies online.
 In The Irish Times, Finn McRedmond wrote: "[Swift] leaves no space for the song to breathe, cramming in as many words as she can."
 Screen Rants Lynn Sharpe placed the song 21st out of the 31 album tracks, deeming the songwriting "overly conversational" and "hyperspecific" that makes it distracting for listeners.
 Pitchfork's Olivia Horn called it a "winking" track that makes fun of Swift's self-seriousness but criticized how the lyrics' metaphors were ineffective.
-Business Insider's Callie Ahlgrim said the song succeeds with its intention of being "over-the-top corny and tongue-in-cheek amusing", but felt the production "sounds like an AI-created Midnights parody".
+Business Insiders Callie Ahlgrim said the song succeeds with its intention of being "over-the-top corny and tongue-in-cheek amusing", but felt the production "sounds like an AI-created Midnights parody".
 On the contrary, Helen Brown of The Independent complimented Swift's lyricism: "I defy anyone not to lean into Swift's concisely charged storytelling."
 The New Yorker picked it as one of the best pop songs of 2024.

 After the song's release, some commentators speculated that the song's lyric alluding to a woman named "Lucy" could be referring to Lucy Dacus of the band Boygenius.
-In the lyric in question, Swift states that "Lucy" was told "you’d kill yourself if I ever leave", causing speculation that one of Swift's exes may have made the comment to Dacus prior to the release of the Tortured Poets Department album.
+In the lyric in question, Swift states that "Lucy" was told "you’d kill yourself if I ever leave", causing speculation that one of Swift's exes may have made the comment to Dacus prior to the release of the album.
 11 months after the song's initial release, Dacus later confirmed in March 2025 that she was the "Lucy" referred to in the song, and that Swift had texted Dacus for her approval about including a reference to her in the song's lyrics.